 - Only approved data are transferred to EM&MS, including those marked as invalid by DLS.
 The data is transferred after the QA Package is received.
-Following LIMS approval, data is transferred overnight from LIMS automatically to Plant Operations Management System (OMS) by tested automated routines.
-Transfer of data from OMS to EM&MS work tables is done by tested automated routines. - Application of qualifiers in EM&MS is done by automated routines that parse test comments applied by the laboratory, or by the ENQUAD Fish and Shellfish Project Manager based on review of the data and associated comments. - Generally, invalid data are given an EM&MS qualifier of 's'.
+Data is transferred every 15 minutes from LIMS automatically to the WWQ data warehouse by tested automated routines.
+Transfer of data from WWQ to EM&MS work tables is done by tested automated routines. - Application of qualifiers in EM&MS is done by automated routines that parse flags applied by the laboratory, or by the ENQUAD Fish and Shellfish Project Manager based on review of the data and associated comments. - Generally, invalid data are given an EM&MS qualifier of 's'.
 Invalid data may be accepted into EM&MS with a qualifier other than 's' at the discretion of the ENQUAD Fish and Shellfish Project Manager, provided another appropriate qualifier is used and an explanatory comment is included in the database record. - Any manual additions or changes to qualifiers and comments by the ENQUAD Fish and Shellfish Project Manager are documented in an Oracle table in the HOM Review application.